KarlosMoodios/Web-App-DevOps-Project/README.md

 </details>

 ## Defining network services with IaC
+Using IaC (Infrastructure as Code) allows future developers to return to desired specification configurations stored as code, which provides:
+- a decreased risk of manually deploying repeat code and humans making mistakes,
+- stronger security with faster recovery, faster deployment,
+- improved accountability,
+- increased operational efficiency with shorter development lifecycles
+- more financial savings.<br>

-I created a Networking module for the aks cluster which consists of a main.tf, variables.tf and outputs.tf.
+I created a Networking module for the AKS Cluster which consists of a main.tf, variables.tf and outputs.tf.
 This module is responsible for handling all networking related workloads within the AKS Cluster.

 <details>
 <summary>Defining network services with IaC: Step-by-step guide</summary>